 Google Home Mini vs Amazon Echo Dot (3rd-gen) full review

-Amazon and Google lead the smart speaker market, and with their entry-level Echo and Home devices significantly reduced for Black Friday they offer a tempting way to take your first step into this exciting product category.
+Amazon and Google lead the smart speaker market, and with their entry-level Echo and Home devices significantly reduced as a part of January sales, they offer a tempting way to take your first step into this exciting product category.
 But do you buy Google Home Mini or Amazon Echo Dot?
 We outline the differences.

 Where to buy